Building Your Brand: Proving and Differentiating Your Small Business

 The first thing car-sharing company Zipcar does when its customers report they've been in an accident?
 Ask them if they are safe and in a warm place.
 Think of everything you do in terms of customer service, even if you're not directly dealing with customers.
 Consider the impressions they get when they:

 While it may seem like extra work, these extra touches do matter.
-According to the Word of Mouth Marketing Association, 55 percent of consumers recommend a company to others because of its great customer service.
+According to the Word of Mouth Marketing Association, 55 percent of consumers recommend a company to others because of great customer service.

 Tip: Go through the above processes yourself.
 Ask yourself: Is this as good as it could be?
 Would this impress me?
 What can be improved?
 Your customers should feel that youve gone the extra mile for them.

 These tips may seem to take a lot of effort.
-And at the outset of establishing and building your brand, you might have to do a little homework.
+At the outset of establishing and building your brand, you might have to do a little homework.
 Once you get going, though, it gets easier, more routine and more instinctive as long as you know your market, trust your intuition, maintain consistency and be yourself.